Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Introduction

 When working with multiprocessing in Python, one common challenge is handling the order of data returned from multiple processes.
 Since processes run independently and their execution order is not guaranteed, the data they return can be unsorted.
-In this blog post, we will explore how to address this issue by using identifiers and sorting the data after it has been collected.
+In this section, we will explore how to address this issue by using identifiers and sorting the data after it has been collected.

 ### The Problem: Unsorted Data from Multiple Processes